OberholzerSM/ChessGUI/README.md

 - The 'ChessEngine' files provides the calculations for the chess game itself.
 They do not require the raylib library and could be reused for a potential UCI-compliant CLI version.

+- The 'Timer-Header.h' file provides a stopwatch class.

+- The 'Random_Header.h' file provides functions to generate random numbers.

 - The 'Raylib_GameHeader' files provide basic gamedev functionality that could potentionally be reused for future projects that make use of the raylib library.

 - The 'ChessGUI' files are responsible for loading and unloading the game as well as managing global ressources.